 Marcus Fizer, whom the Chicago Bulls selected fourth overall in 2000, carries the distinction of the Iowa State player drafted into the NBA the earliest.
 The only other top-five pick for the Cyclones is Zaid Abdul-Aziz, who the now-defunct Cincinnati Royals nabbed at No. 5 overall in the 1968 draft.

-Eight other players, including Haliburton to the Sacramento Kings this year, have gone from Iowa State to the NBA in the first round of an annual draft.
+Eight other players, including Tyrese Haliburton going No. 12 to the Sacramento Kings 2020, have gone from Iowa State to the NBA in the first round of an annual draft.
 Royce White went 16th overall to the Houston Rockets in 2012.
 In 1997, the Dallas Mavericks took Kelvin Cato with the 15th overall selection.

 The Big 12 has a partnership with multiple broadcasters to carry men’s basketball games.
 The two primary places to look for Cyclones games are ESPN and Fox.
 For streaming options, ESPN+ may have Iowa State games available, subject to local blackout rules and other stipulations.
 Live games on Fox Sports, FS1, FS2, may be available on the Fox Sports Go app with a cable/satellite subscription.
 ESPN carries the Big 12 men’s basketball tournament.